 - [i] Public Auction.
 The Authority may conduct a public auction of unclaimed items.
 The Authority shall provide notice of the public auction at least five days prior to the auction by publication in a newspaper of general circulation published in San Diego County.
 After each auction, the Authority may destroy or otherwise dispose of any unsold articles. - [ii] Public Use.
 On written determination by the President/CEO or the designee of the President/CEO, that an unclaimed article is needed for public use, the Authority may retain such article for such use. - [b] Money.
 After unclaimed money that has been in the custody of the Authority's Treasurer for three years, the Treasurer shall cause a notice to be published once a week for two consecutive weeks in a newspaper of general circulation within San Diego County.
 The notice shall state the amount of money, the account in which it is held, and that the money shall become the property of the Authority on a designated date not less than forty-five days nor more than sixty days after the first publication of the notice.
-If no valid claim for the money or verified complaint is filed prior to the designated date, the money shall become the property of the Authority on the designated date.
-If a verified complaint is filed prior to the designated date, the Treasurer shall hold the unclaimed money until the court has rendered its decision on the complaint. - (4) Audit.
+If no valid claim for the money or verified complaint is filed prior to the designated date.
+If a verified complaint is filed prior to the designated date.
+If a verified complaint is filed prior to the designated date. - (4) Audit.
 The Office of the Chief Auditor shall audit the operation of the Facility for compliance with this policy, and the adequacy of the inventory and accounting methods employed to inventory and track lost property received by the Facility.
 Such audits shall take place not less than every two years.